trevor-trinh/exchange/README.md

 - create simple postgres schema and run migrations
 - start clickhouse integration
 - make setup-db script and cleanup justfile
+- use models for type management
+- understand db <> domain <> api From and Into conversions
+- use u128 integers and keep everything in atoms
+-

 ### frontend dev